Eileen Chang: Shanghai

 Several short stories and novellas were collected in Romances (Chuan Qi, 傳奇) (1944).
 It instantly became a bestseller in Shanghai, boosting Chang's reputation and fame among readers and also the Chinese literary circle.

 A collection of her essays appeared as Written on Water (Líu Yán 流言) in 1945.
 Her literary maturity was said to be far beyond her age.
 As described by Nicole Huang in the introduction to Written on Water, "The essay form became a means for Eileen Chang constantly to redefine the boundaries between life and work, the domestic and the historic, and meticulously to weave a rich private life together with the concerns of a public intellectual."
 In 20th century China, Chang experimented with new literary language.
-In her essay entitled "writing of one's own," Chang retrospectively remarks on her use of a new fictional language in her novella Lianhuantao Chained Links.
+In her essay entitled "writing of one's own," Chang retrospectively remarks on her use of a new fictional language in her novella Lianhuantao (Chained Links).

 In the early years of her career, Chang was famously associated with this comment:

 Hong Kong

 In 1945, Chang's reputation waned due to postwar cultural and political turmoil.
-The situation worsened after the Communist 1949 victory in the Chinese civil war.
-Eventually, Chang left mainland China for Hong Kong in 1952, realizing her writing career in Shanghai was over.
+It worsened after the defeat of the Nationalist government by the Communists in the Chinese Civil War.
+Chang left mainland China for Hong Kong in 1952, realizing her writing career in Shanghai was over.
 In Hong Kong, she worked for the United States Information Service (USIS), which promoted United States interests overseas.
-During this time, she wrote two anti-communist works,The Rice-Sprout Song (Yang Ge, 秧歌) and Naked Earth (Chidi zhi lian, 赤地之戀) (also sometimes rendered in English as Love in Redland), both of which she later translated into Chinese and published in Taiwan.
-The Rice-Sprout Song was Chang's first novel written entirely in English.
+During this time, she wrote two anti-communist works, The Rice Sprout Song (Yang Ge, 秧歌) and Naked Earth (Chidi zhi lian, 赤地之戀, sometimes known in English as Love in Redland), both of which she later translated into Chinese and published in Taiwan.
+The Rice Sprout Song was Chang's first novel written entirely in English.

-Chang wrote Naked Earth at the direct request of the USIS.
-She used a plot outline supplied by USIS agents to write the book.
-According to academic Brian DeMare, the book is consequently by the anti-Communist paranoia of the United States Cold War mentality and lacks the poetry and nuance of Chang's other works.
+Chang wrote Naked Earth at the direct request of the USIS and used a plot outline supplied by USIS agents.
+According to academic Brian DeMare, the book is a consequence of the anti-Communist paranoia of the United States Cold War mentality and lacks the poetry and nuance of Chang's other works.

-She also translated a variety of English books into Chinese, most notably The Old Man and the Sea by Ernest Hemingway and The Legend of Sleepy Hollow by Washington Irving.
-Chang's translation of The Old Man and the Sea was seen as Cold War propaganda for the USIS and is argued to have directly influenced her writing and translating of The Rice-Sprout Song.
+She also translated a variety of English works into Chinese, most notably The Old Man and the Sea by Ernest Hemingway and "The Legend of Sleepy Hollow" by Washington Irving.
+Chang's translation of The Old Man and the Sea was seen as Cold War propaganda for the USIS and is argued to have directly influenced her writing and translating of The Rice Sprout Song.

-She then left for the United States in 1955, never to return to mainland China again.

-Chang sought literary inspiration not only from Western European novels but also from local novels.
-She rejected the notion that there was a war or revolution in her works, and she did not acknowledge a connection to Tolstoy and his War and Peace.